tangerinemarigold/these-must-have-been-important-days-for-grifting/README.md

 This is all going to look very bad in front of a judge

 This is going to go on, legally for years, a lot happened

+These people are dumb enough to commit perjury, I'm calling it now because the whole point is to save face.
+This can go on for over a decade, back and forth, back and forth.
+Ugh.